Ishita-Ranjan/Bridgelabs/README.md

 # Frontend Development

-### Lecture 1: Introduction to Web Development
-* Overview of frontend, backend, and full-stack development
-* Understanding how browsers render web pages
-* The client–server model and web request flow
-* Setting up tools: VS Code, GitHub, and Live Server

-### Lecture 2: HTML Fundamentals
-* Structure of an HTML document
-* Headings, paragraphs, links, lists, and images
-* Semantic elements: <header>, <footer>, <nav>, <section>
-* Best practices for clean, readable markup

-### Lecture 3: Page Elements and Embedding Content
-* Difference between block and inline elements
-* Embedding videos, maps, and other web content using iframes
-* Attributes like src, width, height, and allowfullscreen

-### Lecture 4: Introduction to CSS
-* Ways to add CSS: inline, internal, and external
-* Understanding selectors, properties, and values
-* Basic styling: colors, fonts, and spacing
-* Using Chrome DevTools for inspection and quick styling

-### Lecture 5: Layout Techniques with Flexbox and Box Model
-* Understanding the CSS box model: content, padding, border, and margin
-* The box-sizing property and layout debugging
-* Flexbox fundamentals for aligning and distributing items
-* Building a responsive navbar and gallery layout

-### Lecture 6: Advanced CSS Concepts
-* Pseudo-classes like :hover, :focus, and :nth-child()
-* Transitions and transforms for smooth animations
-* Dimension units: px, em, rem, vh, vw, and %
-* Combining these concepts for interactive designs

-### Lecture 7: Responsive Design and Final Project
-* Principles of responsive web design
-* Using media queries for mobile and desktop views
-* Grid layout for two-dimensional designs
-* Final project: building a fully responsive webpage using all learned concepts

-##  End Goal
+###Lecture 1: Getting Started with Web Development
+Introduction to frontend, backend, and full-stack roles

+How browsers display web pages

+The client–server concept and how web requests work

+Setting up tools: VS Code, GitHub, and Live Server

+###Lecture 2: Basics of HTML
+Structure of an HTML page

+Using headings, paragraphs, links, lists, and images

+Introduction to semantic tags like <header>, <main>, and <footer>

+Writing clean and well-organized HTML code

+###Lecture 3: Page Elements and Media Embedding
+Difference between block-level and inline elements

+Adding videos, maps, or other content using <iframe>

+Understanding attributes such as src, width, height, and allowfullscreen

+###Lecture 4: Introduction to CSS
+Different ways to apply CSS: inline, internal, and external styles

+Learning about selectors, properties, and values

+Styling basics: changing colors, fonts, and spacing

+Using Chrome DevTools to test and adjust styles quickly

+###Lecture 5: Layout Design with Flexbox and Box Model
+Understanding the CSS box model: content, padding, border, and margin

+Using the box-sizing property and checking layouts

+Flexbox basics: aligning and spacing elements easily

+Creating a simple responsive navbar and image gallery

+###Lecture 6: Advanced CSS Styling
+Using pseudo-classes like :hover, :focus, and :nth-child()

+Adding animations with transitions and transforms

+Learning about measurement units: px, em, rem, vh, vw, and %

+Mixing these features to create smooth, interactive designs

+###Lecture 7: Responsive Design and Final Project
+Key ideas of responsive web design

+Applying media queries for different screen sizes

+Using CSS Grid for complex layouts

+Final project: build a responsive webpage combining all topics